alan-turing-institute/data-safe-haven/processes/provider-overview.md

   - After their dataset has been transferred, the Dataset Provider should immediately indicate that the transfer is complete.
 In doing so, they lose access to the data volume.

+If consensus on data classification cannot be made from metadata, an initial conservative classification may be made to permit the data to be ingressed into a higher tier environment.
-When a work package is fully classified, data will either be ingressed from the initial Tier 3 Environment to a new Environment, or will stay in the original Tier 3 Environment, depending on sensitivity.
+If the final classification of a work package is lower than the initial classification, the data may be egressed from this higher tier environment Environment to a new Environment matching the final classification tier.
 The web management workflows should ensure that all parties have reached consensus on the classification tier at this stage before allowing analysis to begin.

 Software library distributions
 ------------------------------